 Although this may not be the cheapest option, it may be one of the most relaxing on the list.
 A family lake vacation might be just what your family needs this summer.

 Inner State Travel

-How well do you know your state (or those outside the US your country/region)?
-If the answer is not very well, it’s a good idea to educate yourself and your children on where you live by visiting parts of your state you’ve never been before.
+How well do you know your state (or those outside the US, your country/region)?
+If the answer is not very well, it’s a good idea to educate yourself and your children about where you live by visiting parts of your state you’ve never been to before.

 This is not only budget-friendly but also guards against being caught overseas if an emergency happens (and in 2020, anything is possible!).
 With attractions slowly opening up again, there may be towns, parks, museums, and monuments right on your doorstep that you’ve never considered.

 Sit down with your family and plan your ideal trip within your own state!

 If you’re looking for a super special family vacation on a dime, this is always a tried and true way to save money.

 In previous years, it may have been difficult for families to drop everything and roll the dice on a last-minute booking.
 However, with plans being largely up in the air throughout 2020, this may be the opportune moment to find a last-minute deal for your family that may normally be out of price range.